persidastricl/persidastricl/README.md

 ## Other Examples

 #### reduce
    `reduce` has been shadowed to also take any sequential and/or lazy sequence.
-It maintains the flavor of common lisp's native reduce addint an optional keyword `:initial-value` for setting the initial argument of the reduce.
+NOTE: This is NOT a clojure-style reduce, rather it maintains the flavor of common lisp's native reduce adding an optional keyword `:initial-value` for setting the initial argument of the reduce.

 ```common-lisp
 (reduce #'+ (range 10))